Onboarding Vs Orientation: The Difference You Need to Know

 Here are a few points that are accomplished during onboarding:

-- It is mainly focused on a particular individual rather than all the new recruits.
+It is mainly focused on a particular individual rather than all the recruits.

-- At the end of the onboarding process, new recruits are ready to contribute to the company's cause.
+At the end of the onboarding process, recruits are ready to contribute to the company's cause.

 Advantages of Onboarding:

-- It helps in employee retention.
+It helps in employee retention.
 With good onboarding programs, miscommunications and misunderstandings tend to reduce.
-And it also helps them to quickly acclimatize in their new environment.
+And it also helps them to acclimatize to their new environment quickly.

-- With an effective onboarding program, new employees understand their duties and roles at work giving them a clear picture of what they need to do.
-This ultimately helps in boosting the company's bottom line.
+With an effective onboarding program, new employees understand their duties and roles at work.
+It gives them a clear picture of what they need to do.
+It eventually helps in boosting the company's bottom line.

-- Onboarding programs help to reduce the stress of new recruits.
+Onboarding programs help to reduce the workplace stress of recruits.
 This is done by laying out daily tasks and providing them with tools to improve their skills.
-This way things become more clear for them and helps them to achieve their respective targets.
+This way, things become more clear for them and helps them to achieve their respective targets.

 Summing it Up:

-What we can see from the above-mentioned points is that both onboarding and orientation compliment each other and help a new recruit settle in well.
+From the points mentioned above, we can see that both onboarding and orientation complement each other and help a recruit settle in nicely.
 They both help the new employees to understand their work and the culture they will be working in.

 You need orientation for the new employees to get familiar with the organization.
-And you need onboarding to get the new employees invested in their day-to-day work schedule.
+And it would be best if you had onboarding to get the new employees invested in their day-to-day work schedule.

-When used together, orientation and onboarding help establish clearer goals and role objectives, job satisfaction and organizational commitment, which can help lower employee stress and turnover.
+When used together, orientation and onboarding help establish more precise goals and role objectives, job satisfaction, and organizational commitment, which can help lower employee stress and turnover.